Bank DNB's Q2 profits lag forecasts

 OSLO, July 10 DNB, Norway's largest bank, said it was on schedule to fulfill new capital requirements for Norwegian banks as it posted second-quarter results that lagged forecasts on Thursday.

-The bank posted a net profit of 4.65 billion crowns ($755.97 million), lagging the 4.77 billions crowns seen in a Reuters poll of analysts, up from 3.80 billions crowns at the same time a year ago. ($1 = 6.1510 Norwegian Kroner) (Reporting by Gwladys Fouche, editing by Joachim Dagenborg)
+The bank posted a net profit of 4.65 billion crowns ($755.97 million), lagging the 4.77 billions crowns seen in a Reuters poll of analysts, up from 3.80 billions crowns at the same time a year ago.
+(Reporting by Gwladys Fouche, editing by Joachim Dagenborg)

 * Tian Shan Real Estate and Tianshan Construction entered into financial assistance agreement